-Historically, director retainers have primarily been paid in cash.
-However, for the 2020-2021 Board year, the Board determined that each independent director would receive compensation solely in the form of equity awards; no cash compensation was earned or paid.
-Accordingly, each independent director received awards under the Company's LTIP consisting of immediately vested shares of common stock valued at \$65,000 and a time-based restricted stock award equal to \$85,000 (each share valued at the closing price of the Company's common stock on June 1, 2020) under the Company's LTIP.
-The restricted stock award vests in a single installment a year from the date of issuance assuming continued Board membership.
-In addition, each independent director received an award of common stock related to their specific committee membership as follows (each share valued at the closing price of the Company's common stock on June 1, 2020): Audit Committee, \$7,500; Compensation and Human Resources Committee, \$5,000; Governance Committee, \$4,000, and Sustainability Committee, \$4,000, and the chairperson of each Board committee received the following additional compensation: Audit Committee, \$20,000; Compensation and Human Resources Committee, \$15,000; Governance Committee, \$10,000; and Sustainability Committee, \$10,000.
-The Lead Director received an additional award consisting of immediately vested shares of common stock valued at \$20,000, each share valued at the closing price of the Company's common stock on June 1, 2020.
+For the 2021-2022 Board year, each non-management director received an annual cash retainer of \$78,000 and a time-based restricted stock award equal to \$110,000 in accordance with the Company's LTIP, issued in June 2021, which vests in a single installment a year from the date of issuance assuming continued Board membership.
+In addition, each independent director received an annual fee related to their specific committee membership as follows: Audit Committee, \$9,000; Compensation and Human Resources Committee, \$5,000; Governance Committee, \$5,000, and Sustainability Committee, \$5,000, and the chairperson of each Board committee received the following additional compensation: Audit Committee, \$20,000; Compensation and Human Resources Committee, \$15,000; Governance Committee, \$12,500; and Sustainability Committee, \$12,500.
+The Lead Director received an additional annual retainer of \$20,000.
+Effective January 1, 2022, Mr. Barry, became a non-management Director and received a prorated portion of the cash and equity retainers for the balance of the 2021-2022 Board year in accordance with the stock ownership guidelines and the Company's LTIP.
+In addition, for his service as the non-executive Chair, Mr. Barry receives an annual retainer of \$100,000, which is paid in monthly installments.

 The 2013 Director Stock Ownership Plan was adopted by the Board of Directors of the Company on March 6, 2013 and approved by the shareholders at the 2013 annual meeting.
 Presently, under the terms of the Plan, each independent director is required to beneficially own on May 1 of the applicable calendar year shares of Quaker Houghton common stock equal to the Threshold Amount, which is defined as the quotient obtained by dividing (i) 400% of the annual retainer for the applicable calendar year by (ii) the average of the closing price of a share of Quaker Houghton common stock for the previous calendar year.
 If an independent director's share ownership falls below the Threshold Amount, 75% of the annual cash retainer payable will be paid in shares of Quaker Houghton common stock and the remaining 25% of the annual cash retainer will be paid in cash, unless the director elects to receive a greater percentage of Quaker Houghton common stock (up to 100%).
 If a director's share ownership meets or exceeds the Threshold Amount, the director may irrevocably elect to receive common stock in payment of a percentage (up to 100%) of the annual cash retainer for the applicable year.
-Because all director fees for the 2020-2021 Board year were paid in shares of Company common stock, no director elections were considered.